 -

-Work will typically take place Monday through Friday during daylight hours (8 a.m. - 4 p.m.).
-However, there may be times when extended hours, work at night, or weekend work may be necessary.
+Work will typically take place Monday through Friday during daylight hours (7 a.m. - 5 p.m.).
+However, certain projects, such as well drilling, may require extended hours, work at night, or weekend work.

 -